alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 Loss has a strange way of teaching you what truly matters.

-It's like those who have a near-death experience and come back filled with awe, gratitude, and renewed appreciation for all things life.
+It's like those who have a near-death experience and come back filled with awe and renewed appreciation for all things life.

 Running may look different for me today.
 But I realize it can still be as deep and meaningful.